[Best_Wordpress_Gallery id=”18″ gal_title=”Mashad Photo Gallery”]

-Mashad itself has grown into a large industrialized city as well.
-In ancient times, it has been on the Silk Route passing through north east of Iran.
-The location, historical events and the religious reasons have all contributed to the growing importance of the city.
+Mashad or Mashhad, itself has grown into a large industrialized city as well.
+In ancient times, it has been on the Silk Route passing through the northeast of Iran.
+The location, historical events, and religious reasons have all contributed to the growing importance of the city.

-Mashad or as it is commonly spelled “Mashhad”, is the second largest city of Iran in terms of population accommodating 3,615,000 people in it.
+Mashad or as it is commonly spelled “Mashad”, is one of the largest cities of Iran in terms of population.
 It is situated at an elevation of approximately 980m above sea level and located between two local mountain ranges of Binalood and Hezar-Masjed.
 Mashad features a steppe climate with hot summers and cool winters.
-Generally it is dry and hot in summer days and gets relatively cold in winter days.
+Generally, it is dry and hot in summer days and gets relatively cold in winter days.

 Mashad is the birthplace of several Iranian literary figures and artists including Ferdosy, the Iranian poet who saved the Persian language after Arabs’ invasion.
 It is believed that Tus, Ferdosy’s birthplace and a small town nearby, has been the origin of the city before it was expanded to this large scale we see these days.